Support Page Content

 Reporting a Vehicle Accident

-- Say nothing regarding the accident, except to the police, other state officers or employees, or an identified representative of the State's contract adjuster.
+- Do not discuss the accident except with police, state officials, or the State’s contract adjuster.

-- All drivers must complete Sacramento State's Report of Incident or Accident within 24 hours.
+- Submit Sac State's Report of Incident or Accident.

 Vehicle Liability Claims